jaydenmilne/jaydenmilne.github.io/_posts/2025-04-15-arch-linux-on-surface.md

 * Feels much lighter weight and snappier than Windows did
 * KDE looks fantastic on the high DPI display
 * Battery life is about the same as Windows.
-* Touchpad feels great to use
+* Touchpad feels great to use, guestures work
 * Touchscreen works
 * Was able to have a large swapfile (only 8 GB RAM) and get hibernation to work